KBKG

-KBKG (93.5 FM) is a radio station broadcasting a classic hits format, licensed to Corning, Arkansas, United States.
-The station is currently owned by Shields-Adkins Broadcasting.
-The station has obtained a construction permit from the FCC for a power increase to 12,000 watts.
+KBKG (93.5 FM) was a radio station broadcasting a classic hits format, licensed to Corning, Arkansas, United States.
+The station was owned by Shields-Adkins Broadcasting.

+KBKG went off the air in late 2024 for financial reasons.
+The Federal Communications Commission canceled the station's license in September 2026, as it had been off the air for over a year.